george-hawkins/pololu-romi-jetbot/jetson-power-management/README.md

 ![01](power-white-out.jpg)

 Now connect pins 1 and 2 momentarily, i.e. plug in the jumper cable as shown and immediately disconnect it again.
-In a more permanent setup you'd connect these two pins with a [momentary button switch](https://www.adafruit.com/product/367) (as shown later).
+In a more permanent setup, you'd connect these two pins with a [momentary button switch](https://www.adafruit.com/product/367) (as shown later).

 ![01](power-white-in.jpg)